michelou/llvm-examples/README.md

 - directory **`llvm-11.1.0.src\`** contains the [LLVM] 11 source code distribution.
 -->

-We also define a virtual drive **`L:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
+We also define a virtual drive &ndash; e.g. drive **`L:`** &ndash; in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).

 > **:mag_right:** We use the Windows external command [**`subst`**][windows_subst] to create virtual drives; for instance:
 >